robindemourat/d3tosvg/README.md

 Workflow of the tool :

+* The data expert works with her data in a google spreadsheet instance
-* Set a list of datasets and visualizations in a 'directory.json' file (in `app/data`).
+* Data expert and designer set together the list of datasets and visualizations they want.
+Designer writes them in a codified form in a 'directory.json' file (in `app/data`).
 Visualizations are basically defined in terms of layout and parameters mapping.
-* refine vis filters and options visually within app GUI
+* The designer refines the visualizations filters and options visually within app GUI
-* download as svg for further infographics work.
+* When satisfied, visualizations can be downloaded as svg for further infographics work.

 Courtesy of : see bower.json